liufran1/bageledio/README.md

 **Backend To Do**:
 * Streamline creation of original file
-  * Upload files to s3
-  * Write the hashed answer to a file that the Lambda just spits back
-  * Lambda is just there to get the hashed answer
-  * have source videos in an s3 bucket, with filename of YYYYMMDD_FIRSTNAME_LASTNAME
-  * script looks for relevant filename on a given day and extracts the name
-* Pass filename as arg to main script
 * Cron job runs at certain time
 * Have folder of files ready to go, script iterates over the files
 * Expand to other sports